 “I don’t have time to sharpen the saw” the man says emphatically “I’m too busy sawing!”Steven Covey, The Seven Habits of Highly Effective People

-Sharpening a saw is still working.
-It’s a productive activity that takes skill and diligence.
+Sharpening the saw is a productive activity that takes skill and diligence.
 But it’s a change.
 And a change is as good as a rest.

 You have to make time to sharpen the saw.
 That means setting priorities.
 You have to choose.

 To add something to your life, something else has to go (e.g. The News, Social Media).
 Or at least get reduced.
 If, after 2020, you still can’t see how the The News tries to scare and manipulate us, I’m afraid you’ve not been paying attention.